 I graduated from The College of Traditional Chinese Medicine in Leamington Spa, which is one of the most prestigious Chinese medical colleges in the UK.
 I studied Traditional Five Element Acupuncture and received my licence to practice in 1995.

-With over 20 years valuable experience treating a wide variety of illnesses for people from all different walks of life.
+With 25 years of valuable experience treating a wide variety of illnesses for people from all different walks of life.
 Helping patients with chronic and acute conditions as well as treating mental and emotional problems, including stress.

 What is Acupuncture?